Mullen89/Android_Projects/LiftNotes/README.txt

 Update coming: --import workouts from excel/csv files into app.
                --add options menu to workouts/exercises screens.
+               --finish "help" screen.
+               --Dates and history to PRs.

 Over 1800 lines of code.